tobru/bupper/README.md

 * `-c | --config`: Path to the config file (Default: `/etc/bupper.yml`
 * `-p | --profile`: Name of the profile or `all` (Default: all)

-### Notes

-* Restore is not yet implemented, you have to mount sshfs by yourself
-* The GEM is not available yet as it's just not done

-### TODO

-* Make a GEM
-* Cleanup all ugly Ruby things which I did wrong
-* Move functions into lib

 ## The MIT License (MIT)